 North Bristol Trust (NBT) has a rate of 5.5 medication incidents per 1000 bed days.
-NBT is in the top third quartile for the South West region and remains above the median for both its peer group (4.8) and national (4.5).
+NBT is in the third quartile for the South West region and remains above the median for both its peer group (4.8) and national (4.5).
 High levels of reporting are considered an indicator of a strong safety culture.

 Percentage of Medication incidents reported as causing Harm or Death.
 9.7% of all medication incidents reported from NBT have caused harm.
-NBT is in the midrange of the second quartile for the South West region which is below the median for both its peers (10.4%) and national (10.8%).
-A lower numbers of harm are indicative of safer medication practice.
+NBT is in the second quartile for the South West region which is below the median for both its peers (10.4%) and national (10.8%).
+A lower percentage of harm is indicative of safer medication practice.